lsst/source_injection/doc/lsst.source.injection/reference/11_make_injection_pipeline.rst

 More information on the operation of this function may be obtained by calling ``make_injection_pipeline?`` in a Python interpreter.

-As an example in Python, to create a pipeline which will inject a synthetic source into a `postISRCCD` exposure-type dataset type using the HSC DRP-RC2 pipeline as a reference:
+As an example in Python, to create a pipeline which will inject a synthetic source into a `post_isr_image` exposure-type dataset type using the HSC DRP-RC2 pipeline as a reference:

 .. code-block:: python